cerebrate-project/cerebrate-website/_posts/2022-01-27-Cerebate-version-1.4-released.md

 tags: release
 ---

-# Cerebrate version 1.4 released - OpenAPI integration - the open source companion to ISACs, CSIRTs and SOCs
+# Cerebrate version 1.4 released - OpenAPI integration, improvements and many fixes

 We are happy to announce the 1.4 release of Cerebrate, a stability and bug-fix release resolving a long list of issues that have plagued Cerebrate so far.